watson-developer-cloud/assistant-web-chat-service-desk-starter/src/incontact/webChat/README.md

 1. Go to the client directory in [src/incontact/webChat/client](./client).
 Rename or copy `.env-sample` to `.env`.
 In the `.env` file:
     - Add `SERVER_BASE_URL` variable to where your middleware is deployed.
 For instance, if you deployed locally, this value would be `http://localhost:3000`.

-1. From the InContact webchat client directory [src/incontact/webChat/client](./client) run:
+1. From the InContact web chat client directory [src/incontact/webChat/client](./client) run:
     - `npm i`
     - `npm run dev`